GA-20

 GA-20 is an American blues band from Boston, Massachusetts consisting of Matthew Stubbs, Cody Nilsen, and Josh Kiggans.
 The band is named after the guitar amplifier manufactured by Gibson from 1950 to 1961.
 They primarily play Chicago blues.

 In 2018, GA-20 were nominated for a Boston Music Award for Blues Artist of the year.
-They have been nominated for the award seven years in a row.
-They won Blues Artist of the Year in 2019, 2021, 2022, 2023, and 2024.
+They have been nominated for the award eight years in a row.
+They won Blues Artist of the Year in 2019, 2021, 2022, 2023, 2024, and 2025.
 They were nominated for their first Blues Music Award in 2022 for Best Emerging Artist.
 In 2023 GA-20 was nominated for Blues Band of the year and their album Live In Loveland was nominated for Live Blues Album by the Blues Blast Awards.
 They won Blues Act of the Year at the 2024 New England Music Awards.

 Background

 Matthew Stubbs formed GA-20 in early 2018 during a hiatus from playing guitar with Charlie Musselwhite, due to Musselwhite touring with Ben Harper.
 Stubbs sought to put a new project together to do blues gigs aside from his psych-rock group The Antiguas.
 Stubbs met original vocalist Pat Faherty through his many local Boston gigs.
-Faherty was a regular at these gigs and even took Blues guitar lessons from Stubbs.
+Faherty was a regular at these gigs and even took blues guitar lessons from Stubbs.
 Early performances by the band had a rotating group of musicians with Faherty and Stubbs as the core members.
 Some early performances used various other musicians, sometimes playing as a four-piece band.
 They adopted the name GA-20 and the group became a trio by early 2018 consisting of two guitars (Stubbs & Faherty) and drums (sideman Tim Carman).
 About a year after their formation, they scored a deal with Colemine Records imprint Karma Chief Records.
 The group has been described as a trio that plays stripped down 1950s/1960s-style Chicago blues with a lot of distortion and no bass.